Club Championships 2024

 Ballymun Kickhams formed in 1967 when the amalgamation of CJ Kickhams and Ballymun Gaels happened.
 Ballymun were fielding underage in the 60s and lots of players from the likes of Wadelai and surrounding areas played.
 These areas now probably consider themselves Glasnevin proper and even Glasnevin North would be infra dig I suspect.
 The construction of the ‘Berlinner’ back in the day to impede free movement from the flats doubtlessly consolidated this.

-Kickhams were founded by drapery worker based in Dublin in 1885 - they had a large Tipp contingent - hence the name - as Kickham’s family business was a drapery store in Mullinahone.
-They were successful up to 1920s even winning a couple of All-Irelands when it was club-based.
+Kickhams were founded by drapery workers based in Dublin in 1885 - they had a large Tipp contingent - hence the name - as Kickham’s family business was a drapery store in Mullinahone.
+They were successful up to 1920s, even winning a couple of All-Irelands when it was club-based.
 They soldiered on up to the 40s/50s by when a juvenile section had been formed which saw them win 3 successive minor football titles.

 This led to a split within the club with regard to future direction which saw the Co Board ultimately intervene and facilitate the creation of Na Fianna in 1955 - Jimmy Gray being one of those who moved to NaF as a result.
 I don’t think there’s any residual rivalry as a result of this nowadays and there have been players who played for both clubs, but there would be a rivalry as neighbours.
-Erin’s Isles’ boundaries with both clubs are also diffuse to complicate things a bit further!
+Erin’s Isles’ boundaries with both clubs are also diffuse and complicate things a bit further!

 5 Likes